longnca/project-directory-layouts/swe-project-readme-template.md

 ## Contributions

 I welcome contributions, feedback, and suggestions!
-Please feel free to fork the project, open a pull request, open an issue, or send me a [message](#contact) with your ideas.
+Please feel free to fork the project, open pull requests or issues, or contact me with your ideas.

 ## Authors and Acknowledgments